USS Albacore (SS-218)

 USS Albacore (SS-218) was a Gato-class submarine which served in the Pacific Theater of Operations during World War II, winning the Presidential Unit Citation and nine battle stars for her service.
 During the war, she was credited with sinking 13 Japanese ships (including two destroyers, the light cruiser Tenryū and the aircraft carrier Taihō) and damaging another five; not all of these credits were confirmed by postwar Joint Army–Navy Assessment Committee (JANAC) accounting.
 She also holds the distinction of sinking the highest warship tonnage of any U.S. submarine.
-She was lost in 1944, probably sunk by a mine off northern Hokkaidō on 7 November.
+She was lost in 1944, probably sunk by a mine on November 7th, near the Tsugaru Strait between the Japanese main islands of Honshū and Hokkaidō.

 Albacore was the second vessel of the United States Navy to be named for the albacore.

 Construction and commissioning

 Albacore′s keel was laid on 21 April 1941 by the Electric Boat Company in Groton, Connecticut.
 She was launched on 17 February 1942, sponsored by Mrs. Elise Riles Cutts, and commissioned on 1 June 1942.